Samplasion/blog/_posts/2020-05-30-how-to-install-developer-tools-on-mac-without-xcode.md

 Now, when you run that command again, you'll get this:

-{% highlight bash %}
+{% capture code2 %}
 xcode-select --install
-xcode-select: error: command line tools are already installed, use "Software Update" to install updates
+xcode-select: error: command line tools are already installed, use "Software Update" to install updates{% endcapture %}
-{% endhighlight %}
+{% include highlight.html lang="bash" code=code2 host="Users-Mac" output="2" %}

 That means they were successfully installed.